-High blood pressure or hypertension is the leading risk factor for stroke, heart attack and other serious heart conditions.
+High blood pressure or hypertension is the leading risk factor for stroke, heart attack, and other serious heart conditions.
 Research has shown that only half of people with high blood pressure are aware that they have the condition.
-The Irish heart foundation advise all adults over the age of 30 to have their blood pressure checked at least once a year.
+The Irish heart foundation advises all adults over the age of 30 to have their blood pressure checked at least once a year.

 Blood pressure measures how strongly blood presses against the walls of your arteries (large blood vessels) as it is pumped around your body by your heart.
 It indicates how much work your heart needs to do to pump blood around your body.

 Blood pressure measurements consist of two numbers.
-A blood pressure reading below 130/80mmHg is considered to be normal.
+A blood pressure reading of 120/80mmHg is considered to be normal.
 Blood pressure may increase or decrease depending on a range of factors such as age, diet, heart health, emotions, activity, the medication you take, smoking & caffeine intake.

 However once detected, high blood pressure can be managed with some lifestyle changes and if needed, medication.

 - You are over 30 and you have never had your blood pressure checked